nus-mmsys/LibreDF/README.md

 ## Introduction

-TMF is a framework for modelling system programs with a dataflow model.
-A dataflow model is a directed graph in which nodes represent computation tasks called actors and edges represent communication between tasks.
+TMF is a framework for modeling system programs with a dataflow model.
+A dataflow model is a directed graph in which nodes represent computation tasks (called actors) and edges represent communication between a pair of actors.
 Modeling system programs with dataflow allows programs to be parallelized and distributed.

 ## Application development

 Application developers specify the application graph in Dataflow Interchange Format (DIF).
+DIF is a general specification format for arbitrary dataflow models.
+TMF implements a subset of DIF explained below.

-The topology of the graph including the nodes and edges is specified in the section.
-Each actor has a number of properties that can specify the actor in the actor section.
+- Topology: The topology of the graph including the nodes and edges is specified in the ```topology``` module.

+- Actors: Each actor has a number of properties that can be specified in the ```actor``` module.
 These properties are metadata that the actor needs during its execution (e.g. its computational behavior).

-Parameters of the dataflow can be specified in the parameter section.
+- Parameters: Parameters of the dataflow can be specified in the ```parameter``` module.

 ```
 df <name> {